laurobeleche/Ensurance/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `ensuranced` for your own use.
+You can ignore this section if you are building `insuranced` for your own use.

-ensuranced/ensurance-cli binaries are not included in the Ensurance-Qt.app bundle.
+insuranced/insurance-cli binaries are not included in the Insurance-Qt.app bundle.

-If you are building `ensuranced` or `ensurance-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `insuranced` or `insurance-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: